python/typeshed/CONTRIBUTING.md

 * `-> Any` would mean "please do not complain" to type checkers.
 If `last_group` has type `Any`, you will get no error for this.
 * `-> str` would mean "will always be a `str`", which is wrong, and would cause type checkers to emit errors for code like `if last_group is None`.
 * `-> str | None` means "you must check for None", which is correct but can get annoying for some common patterns.
+Checks like `assert last_group is not None` would need to be added into various places only to satisfy type checkers, even when it is impossible to actually get a `None` value (type checkers aren't smart enough to know this).
 * `-> str | Any` means "must be prepared to handle a `str`".
 You will get an error for `last_group.capitalise`, because it is not valid when `last_group` is a `str`.
 But type checkers are happy with `if last_group is None` checks, because we're saying it can also be something else than an `str`.

-In typeshed we unofficially call this "the Any trick".
+In typeshed we unofficially call returning `Foo | Any` "the Any trick".
 We tend to use it whenever something can be `None`, but requiring users to check for `None` would be more painful than helpful.

 ## Submitting Changes